Kubster96/tron/README.md

-# Java - Tron Game
+# Tron game
 Tron game in java (awt and swing)

-Projekt na zaliczenie z przedmiotu "Programowanie Obiektowe"
+Project for Object Oriented Programming